Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your future practice.

 - Ensure you are compliant with relevant organisational policy about facial or body piercings.

-- Ensure compliance with any infection control and personal protective equipment requirements including Donning and Doffing of PPE and hand hygiene.
+- Ensure compliance with any infection control and personal protective equipment requirements including respirator fit-testing, donning and doffing of PPE and hand hygiene.

 - Check the policies of your education provider and host health service.
 If in doubt, ask in advance.
-Being sent home from placement is more embarrassing than asking in advance.
+If your ‘professionalism’ comes into question this can have dire consequences for your course progression.

-- Review the Nursing and Midwifery Board and the ANMF Vic Branch and Federal social media policies and standards before your placement.
+- Review the Nursing and Midwifery Board’s ‘Social media: How to meet your obligations under the National Law’ guidance and ANMF’s ‘Use of social media and online networking’ guidelines before your placement.
 It doesn’t matter if your privacy settings are set high, your posts may be screenshot and forwarded, potentially leaving you responsible for damage caused by such content.

 - Punctuality is important.
 If you’re not on time, you may be sent home.
-If you are running late, be sure to let your placement contact know.
+If you are running late, be sure to let your placement contact know as soon as you can.

 - Be mindful of where you are and when who you are talking to (even if you’re in the lift or walking in and out of the facility).